Arratia flow with drift and the Trotter formula for Brownian web: Introduction

-weakly converge to a Brownian motion.
-This Brownian motion is not measurable with respect to the filtration generated by the initial Brownian web.
-In fact, it means that the ``infinitesimal random field'' that drives the motion of particles inside the web does not allow restoration from observations of the paths of the web, as small perturbations of a path from $\vf$ lead out of the initial probability space.
-This result relates to theory of noises associated with families of mappings \cite{tsirelson} that states the noise of the Brownian web to be ``black'', that is, to contain no nontrivial Gaussian subnoise.
-In particular this means that on resampling of scattered portions of the initial noise any random variable measurable w.r.t. the initial noise becomes almost independent of its version before resampling.
+The statement of Proposition~\ref{bw:nonconvergence} can be interpreted as that the ``infinitesimal random field'' that drives the motion of particles inside the web does not allow restoration from observations of the web.
+This result relates to the theory of noises associated with families of mappings \cite{tsirelson,tanaka, watanabe.warren, web.black.2d}, which states the noise of the Brownian web to be ``black''.